 Here are some practical steps you can take if you have breast implants:

-Some additional information about the recall can be found on the FDA website.
+You can find additional information about the recall on the FDA website.

-If you have Allergan’s recalled textured breast implants and have been diagnosed with BIA-ALCL, please call our attorneys at Ladenburg Law today.
+If you have been impacted by the Allergan textured breast implant recall and have been diagnosed with BIA-ALCL, please call our attorneys at Ladenburg Law today.
 You may also wish to speak to us about your options if you have the implants and have no symptoms.
 We understand your concerns; and are able to speak with you.

 We’re able to evaluate your case at no cost to you, and help you determine your legal options.